Music Education, BM

 2. Students must pass the Sophomore Barrier (usually at the end of the sophomore year) in order to enroll in upper-division music courses.

-3. MUSC 2301 Introduction to World Music (Introduction to World Music) must be taken as an elective if not taken in Area C2 of the Core Curriculum.
+3. MUSC 2301 Introduction to World Music (Introduction to World Music) must be taken as an elective if not taken in Core IMPACTS.

 Admission and Readmission Requirements into the Music Education Certification Program